-In 2023, there were transfers between Level 2 to Level 1 category since the Bank established that markets are already active and therefore quoted prices provide reliable pricing information.
-In 2022, there were no transfers between Level 2 to Level 1 category.
+In 2024 and 2023, there were transfers between Level 2 to Level 1 category since the Bank established that markets are already active and therefore quoted prices provide reliable pricing information.

-In 2023 and 2022, there we no transfers into and out of Level 1 to 3 of fair value measurements.
+In 2024 and 2023, there were no transfers into and out of Level 1 to 3 of fair value measurements.